 Fencing and access control are recognised as key management tools, being a means of protecting native vegetation, controlling stock access, and reducing over-grazing and unauthorised access.
-In most cases, fencing and controlling stock access works will be eligible for funding.
-However, there is a presumption against the funding of fencing on a property (cadastral) boundary using CEG grants, as this is generally a landholder's responsibility.
+In most cases, fencing to protect vegetation and/or waterways or to control stock access will be eligible for funding.
+However, there is a presumption against the funding of fencing on a property (cadastral) boundaries using CEG grants, as this is generally a landholder's responsibility.

-Exceptions may exist where the Independent Assessment Panel may consider an application for funding of fencing of a property boundary where:
+Exceptions may exist where the Independent Assessment Panel may consider an application for funding of fencing on a property boundary where: